-We wake up early, the fourth day of Salkantay trek we will climb up hill and appreciate us some amazing views on the valley.
+We wake up early to climb up hill and appreciate us some amazing views on the valley.
 After 3 hours, we will enjoy a break in a Pampa overlooking one of the main tourist destinations in South America Machu Picchu.
 It s a magical view given to us, that the main part of tourists will never see.

 A 3 hours going down the path easily leads the hikers to the bamboos groves and into a forest of increasingly thick vegetation and tall trees.
 There are many excellent bird watching opportunities.